 Summer through Academic Terms 5-7

-Beginning the 1st week of June, following the completion of their MSPH coursework and comprehensive exam, through February students actively participate in their 36 week dietetic practicum in public health.
+Beginning the 1st week of June, following the completion of their MSPH coursework and comprehensive exam, through February students actively participate in their 38 week dietetic practicum.

 During their practicum students complete the following:

-Clinical, and food service rotations at the Johns Hopkins Bayview Medical Center and the Johns Hopkins Hospital, including the Johns Hopkins Burn Center and the Johns Hopkins Children's Center
+Clinical, and food service rotations at the Johns Hopkins Bayview Medical Center and the Johns Hopkins Hospital, including the Johns Hopkins Burn Center and the Johns Hopkins Children's Center, and Johns Hopkins affiliates located throughout the Baltimore-Washington, DC region.

 Community rotations at sites in the Baltimore area